 According to that new rule, the credit for the discovery would be given to the one whose observations would be the first in the year when the minor planet was first captured on at least two nights.
 Let's say, you found a new asteroid and followed it for a month.
 If it turned out later that someone observed it earlier, even only for two days, he would get the credit.
 As a result, since then, the chances of discovery for amateurs have dropped significantly compared to the professional astronomers.

 Discovery image of NEO: 2005 QP87.
 Photo: FMO Spacewatch

 Did this modification affect you?

-No, it didn't affect me at all.
+It didn't affect me at all.
 At that time, I already had enough discoveries, and the passion drove me on.
-It didn't matter if I had 10 or 500 asteroids in my „account”.
-I took it that my observations helped expand our knowledge of asteroids, and my data could help refine minor planets orbits and speed up their numbering process.
+It didn't matter if I had 10 or 500 asteroids in my account.
+I took it that my observations help expand our knowledge of asteroids, and my data can help refine minor planets orbits and speed up their numbering process.

 In the same year, you started to cooperate with astronomers from the Konkoly Observatory in Hungary.
 How did this happen?

 After describing my experience of observation through the RAS (virtual observatory) from Australia on my website, I was contacted by the already-mentioned Krisztián Sárneczky, a successful asteroid hunter.
 We had already exchanged a few emails earlier, in which he had advised me about SkyMorph hunting.
 He asked me whether I could observe his minor planet 2007 YA4 from Siding Spring, which could be numbered soon, thanks to fresh observations.
 I observed the asteroid and it actually got its number the following month.